jefische/atp-analysis/ATP_Analysis.md

     ##  $ loser_rank_points : int  221 440 1730 691 505 700 2080 595 242 1365 ...

 I’ll convert dates to date objects, and calculate sets completed per match using the score variable.
-Also to run the ELO ratings code later on, we’ll need to reorder the variables.
+Also to run the Elo ratings code later on, we’ll need to reorder the variables.

 ``` r